- Tell us a little about yourself. How has law school been?

-Ms. Rishika Saghal (Roll No. 2010-55), a student of batch 2015 of five year integrated B.A.LL.B (Hons.)
+Ms. Saghal, a student of batch 2015 of five year integrated B.A.LL.B (Hons.)
 Programme at NLU, Delhi has been awarded the prestigious Rhodes Scholarship this year.

-In the field of law, there are only two scholarships awarded by Rhodes every year and Ms. Rishika has become the first student from NLU Delhi to receive this rare honour.
+In the field of law, there are only two scholarships awarded by Rhodes every year and Ms. Sahgal has become the first student from NLU Delhi to receive this rare honour.

 The Rhodes Scholarship is an international postgraduate award for selected foreign students to study at the University of Oxford.
 Rhodes Scholars are chosen not only for their outstanding scholarly achievements, but for their character and commitment to the common good and for their potential for leadership in whatever domains their careers may lead.

-The University Administration congratulates Ms. Rishika for this outstanding achievement and for bringing laurels to this University.
+The University Administration congratulates Ms. Sahgal for this outstanding achievement and for bringing laurels to this University.

 For me law school (NLU, Delhi) only really started in the third year.
 First year was just about experimenting with everything possible.
 Second year was very restless because I realised there was absolutely nothing to do and I found that very disconcerting and disappointing.
 I expected a lot more out of law school.
 In our third year, a lot started happening because we got Dr. Aparna Chandra, Dr. Mrinal Satish, Dr. Anup Surendranath and Dr. Chinmayi Arun and I jumped into everything that came my way.
 Suddenly there was a field of possibilities opened in front of me as to what I could do with the law and I found that extremely interesting.